maximzaika/TwoWayGallery-With-JS/README.md

 * [Options](#Options)

 ## Recent Changelog
+* 15/03/2021 Updated the README.md usage section 2.
+Changed the script src.
-* v2.01 - The first finalised release that includes all the expected options.
+* 14/03/2021 v2.01 - The first finalised release that includes all the expected options.

 ## Install
 Clone the repository or download the latest